BelarusOfficial Name: Republic of Belarus

 Limitations on Length of Stay: The Law on the Legal Status of Foreign Citizens and Stateless Persons in the Republic of Belarus states that all foreign citizens may be granted permission for a temporary stay (up to 90 days in a calendar year counted from first entry), temporary residence (over 90 days up to one year), or permanent residence (up to three years).
 Belarusian embassies and consulates will issue visas for temporary stays only.
-A temporary stay visa will allow you to be present physically in Belarus for a maximum of 90 days in a calendar year in which the visa is issued.
-Once you have spent 90 days in Belarus, at one time or through a combination of visits, you will not be eligible to receive another visa through the end of that calendar year.
+A temporary stay visa will allow a traveler to be present physically in Belarus for a maximum of 90 days in a calendar year in which the visa is issued.
+Once they have spent 90 days in Belarus, at one time or through a combination of visits, they will not be eligible to receive another visa through the end of that calendar year.

 Religious Group Travel: Foreign missionaries may not engage in religious activities outside the institutions that invited them unless they have a religious worker visa.
 One-year validity, multiple-entry, "spiritual-activities" visas, which are required of foreign missionaries, can be difficult to get, even for faiths that are registered with the government and have a long history in the country.
 Approval often involves a difficult bureaucratic process.

 Belarusian law requires all religious groups and organizations to register with the government; most organizations have done so.
 Unregistered religious groups may not legally gather for religious purposes.
 Many unregistered groups continue to meet, however, leaving themselves vulnerable to selective implementation of the law by authorities.
 The law also stipulates that only Belarusian citizens can head religious organizations in Belarus.
 In recent years, authorities have harassed, warned, fined, and briefly detained members of some unregistered and so-called "non-traditional" faiths for engaging in unsanctioned worship or proselytism.
-U.S. Embassy Minsk strongly recommends that should you choose to attend a religious service of an unregistered religious group, you do so only after consulting with members of the group about the risk of harassment or possible arrest by local law enforcement authorities.
-You are also urged to contact U.S. Embassy Minsk in the event you encounter any problems with authorities due to your participation in such services or events.
+U.S. Embassy Minsk strongly recommends that should the traveler choose to attend a religious service of an unregistered religious group, they do so only after consulting with members of the group about the risk of harassment or possible arrest by local law enforcement authorities.
+Travelers are also urged to contact U.S. Embassy Minsk in the event they encounter any problems with authorities due to your participation in such services or events.

-Driving your car to/through Belarus: Under the current customs regulations, it is illegal to transfer a car registered in the name of a non-resident to a resident of Belarus without paying import tax on it.
+Driving a car to/through Belarus: Under the current customs regulations, it is illegal to transfer a car registered in the name of a non-resident to a resident of Belarus without paying import tax on it.
 For example, if a resident of Belarus is pulled over by the local police while driving a car belonging to a foreigner, it is considered that a transfer of the car took place, which can lead to fines, car confiscation, or import tax payment.
 The foreigner is added to the list of foreigners whose departure from Belarus is restricted until he/she has paid all taxes and duties.
 (The Embassy is aware of several such cases involving Polish, Moldovan and German nationals who could not leave Belarus, as their cars had been driven by locals and they were not in the car at the time the road police pulled it over.

-Children born to Belarusian parents or to one Belarusian parent and one foreign parent, even if born in the United States and in possession of a U.S. passport, may not be issued a Belarusian visa for travel to Belarus.
-The Belarusian Government considers these children to be Belarusian citizens until age 16, when they may choose to accept or reject that claim to citizenship.
+Children born to Belarusian parents or to one Belarusian parent and one non-Belarusian parent, even if born in the United States and in possession of a U.S. passport, may not be issued a Belarusian visa for travel to Belarus.
+The Belarusian Government considers these children to be Belarusian citizens until age 18, when they may choose to reject that claim to citizenship.
 Instead of a visa, a "certificate of return" is issued that will allow the child to enter Belarus.
 It is imperative that parents of such children understand that, in order to leave the country, the child will be required to have a Belarusian passport if he/she does not already have one.
 It can take anywhere from two to four weeks to complete the application procedures and receive a new Belarusian passport.

 Visit the Embassy of Belarus website for the most current visa information, or contact the Embassy of Belarus at 1619 New Hampshire Avenue, NW, Washington, D.C.
 20009, tel: 202-986-1604, fax: 202-986-1805.